0vai5/ChaiCode-30-Days-JS-Challenge/Challenge3 (Control Structure)/readme.md

-Sure!
-Here's the updated `README.md` file that includes the new activities and tasks, and replaces "How to Run" with "Achievements":

 # JavaScript Control Structure

 This JavaScript script performs various arithmetic operations, comparisons, and conditional checks.
 The script is divided into several activities and tasks, demonstrating the use of different operators, logical conditions, and switch cases.